auth0/open-source-template/README.md

 ### Modify .gitignore

-This file contains file that will be excluded from git.
+This file contains files that will be excluded from git.
 Modify as needed based on the technology being used.

 ### Modify/remove platform-specific files